rana/tms/README.md

 ## Binary packing compression

-Binary packing is moving gifts next to one another in a single box.
+Binary packing is moving gifts next to one another into a single box.
 The gifts can be any size, and aren't necessarily the pre-defined sizes the computer likes to work with.
 The destination size can be the size of the largest gift.

 ![Binary packing](./imgs/binary-packing.svg)